EitherRock/EitherRock/README.md

 I'm Nathan, a software developer specializing in Python.

 ### 🌟 About Me
-- I'm Self-taught with some college education
+- I'm self-taught with some college education
 - I started programming with game development.
 Unfortunately, most of my early projects didn't make it to GitHub
 - I began my software development career as an apprentice at the Arkansas Center for Data Sciences, which led to my first job at Movista